tam0w/usedclips/README.md

 1. Download the python program and store in the respective directory which contains your raw video files.
 2. Run the program.
-3. Inspect the videos moved to the 'usedclips' folder.
+3. Inspect (and/or Delete) the videos moved to the 'usedclips' folder.